mizosoft/methanol/docs/media_types.md

 `MimeBodyPublisher` is a mixin-style interface that associates a `MediaType` with a `BodyPublisher`.
-It's recognized by `Methanol` and [multipart bodies](multipart_and_forms.md#multipart-bodies) in that they get the appropriate `Content-Type` header implicitly added.
+It's recognized by `Methanol` and [multipart bodies](multipart_and_forms.md#multipart-bodies) in that it gets the appropriate `Content-Type` header implicitly added.

 You can adapt an arbitrary `BodyPublisher` into a `MimeBodyPublisher`.
 Here's a factory method that creates `MimeBodyPublihers` for files.
 The file's media type is probed from the system, falling